 In a programme of Bach : French Suite No. 2 in C minor; Haydn : Sonata in E Flat Major Hob.
 XVI/49; Schumann : Sonata in G minor; Messiaen : Préludes

-Lara has been a prize winner at the Geneva Conservatory Liszt, Mendelssohn, and Schumann Competitions; Geneva Conservatory Chopin Competition; Ohio Music Teachers’ Association Buckeye Competition; Clifton Piano Competition and DePauw University Young Artist Competition, among others.
-She has performed in venues such as Northwestern University’s Lutkin Hall; the Bodmer Foundation and Place Neuve in Geneva, Switzerland; and the Art Museum, Aronoff Center and Wyoming Fine Arts Center in Cincinnati, Ohio.
-Lara has performed in the USA, Switzerland, France, Germany and China and lived in 10 cities across 6 countries.
-She also has a growing piano studio in New York City, where she teaches young pianists.
+Lara has been a prizewinner at the Geneva Conservatory Liszt, Mendelssohn, and Schumann Competition; Geneva Conservatory Chopin Competition; Ohio Music Teachers’ Association Buckeye Competition; Clifton Piano Competition, and DePauw University Young Artist Competition, among others.
+Lara’s performing career has taken her to 17 cities across seven countries.
+She played her debut in India in January 2017 at the National Center for the Performing Arts in Mumbai, the Kala Academy in Goa, and Mazda Hall for the Pune Music Society.
+She has also performed in the Bohemian National Hall in New York; the Bodmer Foundation and Place Neuve in Geneva, Switzerland; and the Art Museum, Aronoff Center, and Wyoming Fine Arts Center in Cincinnati, Ohio.
+Lara is a passionate music educator; she was awarded a Teaching Fellowship at the New School in 2017, and teaches a studio of 20 young students at Keys to Success NYC.